 This 2017 investigative report by China Labour Watch reveals labor abuses in four Chinese toy factories.
 One or more of these factories supply this company.
 Labor abuses include low wages, excessive overtime, dangerous work environments and humiliating living conditions.

-This company received a SAM Rank of 17/100 in the Leisure Equipment & Products and Consumer Electronics category of the 2018 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
+This company received an S&P Global ESG Score of 16/100 in the Leisure Equipment & Products and Consumer Electronics category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.

 In 2020, the Carbon Disclosure Project (CDP) asked companies to provide data about their efforts to reduce greenhouse gas emissions and mitigate climate change risk.
 Responding companies are scored across four key areas: disclosure; awareness; management; and leadership.
 This company received a CDP Climate Change Score of D.